panalysis/Google2Pandas/README.md

 generated email address to the GA view you wish to access.

-I also suggest naming the `client_secrets` file to something that indicates it is for the V4 API, as it is quite a different thing than the V3 version.
+I also suggest naming the `client_secrets` file to something that indicates it is for the V4 API, as it is quite a different thing than the V3 version (default behaviour is to look for `client_secrets_v4.json` in `dist-packages/google2pandas/`).

 ### Quick Demo
 ```